gilbertfrancois/gilbertfrancois.github.io/04_helloscreen2.md

 *Note: On the MSX1, there are some details to be careful with!* The command **otir** to copy a block of memory to the VRAM cannot be used on an MSX1.
 There is a speed limit when accessing the VRAM of 29 cycles.
 The otir instruction is too fast and it results in incomplete tiles in VRAM.
 On the (real) MSX1, I had lines skipped in the tiles.
 The examples on this page will be using an alternative routine for the **otir** instruction, as suggested by Grauw (see references).
 The MSX2 does not have these speed limits, since the VDP is faster than the **otir** instruction.

-## Method 1: using mostly easy BIOS functions
+## Method 1: using easy BIOS functions

 Using bios functions gives the benefit of smaller code and guaranteed to work subroutines.
 The downside is that it might be not the most efficient way to perform tasks.